lskatz/lyve-SET/README.md

 See: [examples.md](docs/EXAMPLES.md) for more details.

 The script `set_manage.pl` sets up the project directory and adds reads, and you should use the following syntax.
 Note that paired end reads should be in interleaved format.
 Scripts that interleave reads include `run_assembly_shuffleReads.pl` in the CG-Pipeline package (included with `make install`) and also `shuffleSequences_fastq.pl` in the Velvet package.
+Lyve-SET also has a special script `shuffleSplitReads.pl` that will shuffle many reads at once as shown below in the example.

     # Shuffle your reads if they are not already.
 This command
     # creates a folder interleaved and creates interleaved files